 Most people are safe to take paracetamol.
 This includes women who are breastfeeding and pregnant.
 It's a popular drug because it doesn't react to most other medications.
 It also doesn't cause your blood to thin like NSAIDs.
 This makes it a popular choice for people on blood thinning medications.

 Some people should avoid taking this drug.
 At the very least, it's a good idea to talk to your doctor before you take it.
-People who want to take extra precautions include:
+People who want to take include:

 - People with liver or kidney problems